naokishibuya/car-behavioral-cloning/README.md

 I used the simulator to generate training data by doing 3 to 4 rounds.
 Also, added several recovery scenarios to handle tricky curves and slopes.

-As for epoch, I needed 20-30 epcohs.
 I felt that the validation loss is not a great indication of how well it drives.
 So, I tried the last several models to see which one drives the best.
+For this, I set the save_best_only to False (use `-o false` for model.py), and I used 50 epcohs (Use `-n 50`).

 ## Outcome